vitessio/website/content/en/docs/user-guides/schema-changes/ddl-strategies.md

 - Perl `libdbi` and `libdbd-mysql` modules installed. e.g. on Debian/Ubuntu, `sudo apt-get install libdbi-perl libdbd-mysql-perl`
 - Run `vttablet` with `-pt-osc-path=/full/path/to/pt-online-schema-change` flag.

+Note that on Vitess Docker images, `pt-online-schema-change` and dependencies are pre-installed.

 Vitess automatically creates a MySQL account for the migration, with a randomly generated password.
 The account is destroyed at the end of the migration.

 Vitess takes care of supplying the command line flags, the DSN, the username & password.
 It also sets up `PLUGINS` used to communicate migration progress back to the tablet.
 You may supply additional flags for your migration as part of `@@ddl_strategy` session variable (using `VTGate`) or `-ddl_strategy` command line flag (using `vtctl`).
 Examples: